About Humphreys County

 Jail & Inmate Records

-The Humphreys County Jail, located in Waverly, serves as the primary detention facility for the county.
-It handles the booking process for individuals arrested within the county, where they are photographed and fingerprinted.
+Humphreys County Jail, located in Waverly, is the primary detention facility for Humphreys County.
+It handles the booking process for people arrested within Humphreys County, where they are photographed and fingerprinted.
 Inmate lookup is available through the Sheriff's Office, allowing residents to find information about current detainees.
 Visitation rules are specific to this facility, with scheduled times and regulations that must be adhered to.

 • The bond and bail process in Tennessee allows for the release of inmates pending trial, and this can be arranged through the jail or local bail bond agents.